Paying For A Pool: Does Financing or Paying With Cash Save You More Money in 2025?

 And let's not forget about those investment returns you might be giving up.
 If your money's making more than 6% in the market (what you'd typically pay for a pool loan), you might actually come out ahead by keeping your cash invested.
 Yeah, math can be funny that way.

-Cash Discounts: Why Arizona Pool Builders Love Upfront Payment
+Cash Discounts: Why Arizona Pool Contractors Love Upfront Payment

-Now here's where cash gets interesting - pool builders love it.
-Like, I really love it.
-We're talking potential savings of 10-20% just for paying cash.
+Now here's where cash gets interesting - pool contractors love it.
+Like, really love it.
+We're talking some discount 10%-15% when a customer is willing to pay cash.
 That's enough to cover your first few years of maintenance and then some.
+You're probably asking yourself a really smart question right now...why would a contractor discount 10% just because I am paying cash?
+Do the materials get cheaper for them?
+Nope.
+Does their company insurance rates lower?
+Nope.

 Long-Term Financial Comparison: Financing vs. Cash